Jump to menu

 Since its beginnings, the picó phenomenon has been particularly characteristic of working class neighbourhoods in Cartagena de Indias and Barranquilla, primarily inhabited by people of African descent who have historically faced exclusion and marginalisation in a society marked by classism and racism.
 The gatherings and parties centred around picós are independent and self-managed spaces where, since their earliest incarnations, the community has been able to develop new forms of social relations around the sound systems.
 For instance, dance practices related to terapia music built upon this foundation and evolved organically, drawing from ancestral memory in the absence of the internet and or social media.
 People danced to terapia mainly in pairs, engaging in sensual and intuitive movements performed extremely close to the speakers, where the body could experience the full force of the sound waves.
 There are testimonies that say that it felt as if the sound penetrated through the skin, so much that individuals left in a different state of mind than when they had arrived, a sensation that could resonate for days, evoking a positive feeling akin to happiness.
 For this reason the community decided to call this music: terapia (‘therapy’).

 Terapia is a wide-reaching interdisciplinary concept wherein diverse epistemologies converge addressing different dimensions related to healing.
 It encompasses a journey through contemporary sonic practices that are influenced by rituals and ceremonies ranging from the syncretism of candomblé, tamunangue, and Mardi Gras to Aita oralture, Baganda and Yoruba drumming traditions, as well as gut shamanism, among others.
-Over four weekends, The Sonic Pluriverse Festival: Terapia offers possibilities to experience sonic transformations.
+Over four weekends, Sonic Pluriverse Festival: Terapia offers possibilities to experience sonic transformations.